-The IRS is often portrayed as a scary group of calculator-wielding mercenaries who are just out to get more money out of you, but in truth you only have something to fear if you’ve intentionally falsified your taxes or are guilty of tax evasion fraud.
+People often imagine IRS auditors as scary, calculator-wielding mercenaries who are just out to get more money from you.
+Yes, an IRS audit can uncover some mistakes on your tax returns, and those mistakes could cost you money.
+Plus, dealing with an IRS audit is almost guaranteed to take up valuable time you’d rather spend doing, well, anything else.
+But in reality, you only have something to fear if you’ve intentionally falsified your taxes or are guilty of tax evasion fraud.

-Nevertheless, you may still be audited during your lifetime, either as part of a randomly selected group, or because you have certain red flags in your return.
-The IRS generally has up to three years after you file or the due date (whichever is later) to audit your return, but it can audit up to six years in some cases.
+Nevertheless, there’s a chance the IRS could audit you during your lifetime — either as part of a randomly selected group or because you have certain red flags in your return.
+The IRS generally has up to three years after you file or the due date of your tax return (whichever is later) to audit your return, but it can audit up to six years later in some cases.
 If you file a fraudulent return or don’t file at all, there is no statute of limitations on when the IRS can audit you.

 Types of Tax Audits

 There are three basic types of IRS audits: correspondence audits, office audits, and field audits.

 A correspondence audit is the most common type of IRS audit.
 Out of the 1 million tax returns audited in 2017, more than two-thirds were correspondence audits.

 A correspondence audit is essentially a letter from the IRS asking you to provide information and documentation to support the information on your tax return, including income, expenses, and tax deductions and credits.

 The initial letter from the IRS is usually IRS Letter 566.
 In this letter, the IRS asks questions about specific items on your tax return and provides a deadline to receive your reply.
 If you don’t supply the requested information or reach out to the IRS with a request for more time, the IRS sends another letter explaining changes they’re proposing to your tax return.